Start Something: Tour

+Tour dates

 Legacy

 In June 2012 the album was entered into Rock Sound magazine's Hall of Fame with features on how the band look back on the album and how it has influenced others.
 Rock Sound said that the album made the band into "one of our greatest rock commodities" and called it a "defining record for the UK rock scene as a whole".
 Lee Gaze stated "Start Something is the greatest hits of what Lostprophets do".
 Aled Phillips of Kids in Glass Houses said "it was a turning point for a lot of bands" but also that "everyone's jeans got tighter and started wearing Nike Dunks - it was a cultural shift.
 With them it was never just about the music, everybody got swept up in the whole aesthetic as well".
 Five British rock records - All Our Kings Are Dead, We Are the Dynamite, World Record, Free and Hold Me Down - were all cited as being heavily influenced by Start Something.

-Also in 2012 the band announced a homecoming show at Cardiff's Motorpoint Arena where the album was played in its entirety.
-Stuart Richardson said "We wrote the record in Caerphilly.
-Start Something is when we kind of came into our own as a band, and Cardiff is where we came into our own as people".
-The gig sold out with a crowd of 10,000 people.

 BBC Wales called the album a "modern rock classic" in retrospect and BBC Music called it a "UK rock classic".
 Whilst WalesOnline noted how the album had been "a galvanising force in the Welsh rock scene".
 The BBC also produced a radio programme with Bethan Elfyn that aired on BBC Radio 1 in May 2010, which featured the Stereophonics, Manic Street Preachers, Funeral for a Friend and The Blackout amongst others, and titled it "Start Something: The Story of South Wales Rock" in honour of the album.
 The album was included in Rock Sound's 101 Modern Classics list at number 14.

-As of May 2012 the album has garnered 10.8 million plays by 640,000 listeners on Last.FM.
+The album has sold 2.5 million copies worldwide to date; according to the British Broadcasting Corporation (BBC).